How to Deal with Employment Gaps on Resume (+ Examples)

 2. Focus on your strengths

 Your cover letter should serve as a primer for your functional resume.
 It should emphasize your strengths.
 The fact is that hiring managers really only care about how your abilities and character can benefit their companies.
 Your cover letter needs to draw a straight line between your skills and the company’s bottom line.

 Before even attempting to use your cover letter to explain work gaps, be sure that you understand what your cover letter is designed to accomplish.
 It’s not just an introduction to the employer; it’s a sales letter.
 The product you’re trying to sell is you!

 With that in mind, try to de-emphasize small gaps, and quickly explain larger periods away from the workplace.
 How you do that will likely depend upon the reason for the gap, and what you accomplished in your time off.
 Here are two examples of the types of explanations that might be useful for your unique situation.

-In this situation you should mention the that you took time off to care for a child but also mention something productive you did that would help your career.
+In this situation, you should mention that you took time off to care for a child but also mention something productive you did that would help your career.
 This could be taking additional courses or studying a relevant subject.
-You can even add relevant interests and activities from your time off.
+You can even add relevant interests and activities on your resume from your time off.

 Here are some more useful cover letter tips for maternity leave.

 “I spent 22 years working in the widget industry, with the last seven of those years employed as a senior floor manager.
 After the widget industry moved its operations overseas several years ago, our plant was closed and all domestic employees were laid off.
 In the time since that closing, I’ve completed (insert educational accomplishment or training) to develop the skills needed for this job.”